Savvythelegend/PGDocs/docs/postgres_upgrades.md

 container image with a higher PostgreSQL major version is declaratively requested for a cluster.

-!!!
-Important
+:::important
-    Major upgrades are only supported between images based on the same operating system distribution.
+Major upgrades are only supported between images based on the same
+    operating system distribution.
 For example, if your previous version uses a `bullseye` image, you cannot upgrade to a `bookworm` image.

-!!!
-Warning
+:::warning
-    There is a bug in PostgreSQL 17.0 through 17.5 that prevents successful upgrades if the `max_slot_wal_keep_size` parameter is set to any value other than `-1`.
+There is a bug in PostgreSQL 17.0 through 17.5 that prevents successful upgrades
+    if the `max_slot_wal_keep_size` parameter is set to any value other than `-1`.
     The upgrade process will fail with an error related to replication slot configuration.
     This issue has been [fixed in PostgreSQL 17.6 and 18beta2 or later versions](https://github.com/postgres/postgres/commit/f36e5774).